absmach/magistrala-docs/docs/bootstrap.md

 # Bootstrap

 `Bootstrapping` refers to a self-starting process that is supposed to proceed without external input.
-Mainflux platform supports bootstrapping process, but some of the preconditions need to be fulfilled in advance.
+Magistrala platform supports bootstrapping process, but some of the preconditions need to be fulfilled in advance.
 The device can trigger a bootstrap when:s

-- device contains only bootstrap credentials and no Mainflux credentials
+- device contains only bootstrap credentials and no Magistrala credentials
-- device, for any reason, fails to start a communication with the configured Mainflux services (server not responding, authentication failure, etc..).
+- device, for any reason, fails to start a communication with the configured Magistrala services (server not responding, authentication failure, etc..).
 - device, for any reason, wants to update its configuration

 > Bootstrapping and provisioning are two different procedures.
 Provisioning refers to entities management while bootstrapping is related to entity configuration.